-We wanted to touch a bit more on this topic as we have already done two graphics about love related vocabulary (here and here).
+We wanted to touch a bit more on this topic as we have already done two graphics about love related vocabulary (Terms of Endearment and Dating terms).
 As you can see, there are quite a few ways to express how you feel about someone aside from just I love you.
 There are actually several more that we may touch on in the near future so this may be a part 1.

 List of phrases and vocabulary in this graphic:

 사랑해 = I love you.
 Use this with close people like family, boyfriends, girlfriends, etc. There is no formal “요” ending because you are saying it to people you are close to.
 You usually wouldn’t add “나” or “너” (I and you) because it is implied.

 나도 사랑해 = I love you too.
 If someone tells you they love you, you can respond (if you feel the same way!) by saying this phrase.